derekgreene/topic-ensemble/README.md

 The output will be sample.pkl, stored as a Joblib binary file.
 The identifiers of the documents in the dataset correspond to the original text input filenames.

+Alternative, if all of your documents are stored in a single text file, with one document per line, the script 'parse-file.py' can be used:

+	python parse-file.py data/sample.txt -o sample --tfidf --norm

 #### Step 2.
 Next, we generate a set of "base" topic models, which represent the members of the ensemble.
 We provide two different ways to do this.